Caesar Syria Civilian Protection Act: Implementation, requirements and exemptions

-Caesar sanctions are purposed to financially punish Assad and his associates for committing atrocities.
+Caesar sanctions were purposed to financially punish Assad and his associates for committing atrocities.
 Hence, the sanctions would mainly target providing goods, services, technology, information, or any support that would expand local production in the field of natural gas, oil and its derivatives.
-The sanctions also aim to deter foreign investors from signing contracts for reconstruction following the civil war.
+The sanctions also aimed to deter foreign investors from signing contracts for reconstruction following the civil war.